 The unanimous Supreme Court said that stipulation wasn’t good enough and that federal courts could compute potential damages on their own to determine the amount in controversy.

 In the USAA case, which ended up in Polk County Circuit Court, a Little Rock attorney named Robert Trammell, representing four veterans, asked the court to dismiss the potential settlement.

 He wrote, “Everything about this case has a sham aspect to it.”
-He says there's no way USAA ends up paying out the $3.4 million attorneys claim the settlement provides
+He says there's no way USAA ends up paying out the $3.4 million attorneys claim the settlement provides to class members.

 The Arkansas Times reported that the Polk County court has already approved $1.85 million in fees for the attorneys.